bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 So congratulations to them on that.
 That's kind of a proven thing that kind of proves the software, which is cool.
 I've seen inefficiencies with it.
-When the guys, when they were working on stratum.work, and I have my own internal version of that, I would very commonly see the public pool instances that I see people running blocks behind main net.
+When the guys, when they were working on stratum.work, and I have my own internal version of that, I would very commonly see the public pool instances that I see people running blocks behind mainnet.
 That means you're just wasting your work.
 So GPLv3 was a pro, but couldn't get over the hump of a lot of these other things.
 And then Eloipool was the old Eligius pool software that I ran that pool successfully on for years.
 It's battle proven.
-10,000 or more main net blocks that I know of.
+10,000 or more mainnet blocks that I know of.
 And we know other people ran Eloipool.
 So I mean, there was a Chinese pool that ran it at one point that I knew of.
 It definitely had adoption.
 And it works.
 It definitely works.
-The OCEAN launch was done on the EloIpool with some modifications for ASIC boost and things that I think we're in the process of trying to release at some point.
+The OCEAN launch was done on the Eloipool with some modifications for AsicBoost and things that I think we're in the process of trying to release at some point.
 But it's not scalable.
 It's written in Python.
 I think the thought process behind that was Python was pretty popular.